suryakala1508/campaign-events/BUGS.md

 ## Bug2- unique _opens was counted globally

-**What:** `unqique_opens` was lower than expected because the same contact was only counted once across all campaigns
+**What:** `unqique_opens` was lower than expected because the same contact was only counted once across all campaigns.

 **Why:** The `openedBy` map was using only `ContactID ` as the key.

 For example,if the same contact opened two different campaigns,the second campaign was treated as if the cintact had  already opened something.
-But `unique_opens` should be unique for each campaign
+But `unique_opens` should be unique for each campaign.

-**Fix:** I changed the key include both the campaign and contact where the same contact can be counted once in each different campaign
+**Fix:** I changed the key include both the campaign and contact. where the same contact can be counted once in each different campaign

 **Verified:** ```go ev.CampaignID +"\x00" +ev.ContactID